Theatrical smoke and fog: Carbon dioxide and dry ice

 Liquid carbon dioxide (CO_{2}), stored in compressed cylinders, is used in conjunction with theatrical fog machines to produce "low-lying" fog effects.
 When liquid CO_{2} is used to chill theatrical fog, the result is a thick fog that stays within a few feet of the ground.
 As the fog warms, or is agitated, it rises and dissipates.
 Several manufacturers of theatrical fog fluid have developed specially formulated mixtures specifically designed to be used with CO_{2}, intended to provide thicker, more consistent fog effects.
 Effect duration is determined by the heating cycle of the theatrical fog machine and consumption rate of liquid CO_{2}.

-A large billowing fog plumes are created from the condensation of liquid that dry ice is submerged into.
-As dry ice is submerged into a bulk of liquid, the pure CO_{2} gas bubbles are formed, then the bulk liquid molecules start to evaporate at the surface of the bubbles into the gas bubbles.
-The evaporated liquid molecules are later condensed within the bubbles creating a fog which lead to more evaporation of liquid molecules into gas bubbles based on LeChatelier ’s principle.
+Large billowing fog plumes are created from the condensation of liquid that dry ice is submerged into.
+As dry ice is submerged into a bulk of liquid, pure CO_{2} gas bubbles are formed; then the bulk liquid molecules start to evaporate at the surface of the bubbles into the gas bubbles.
+The evaporated liquid molecules are later condensed within the bubbles, creating a fog, which leads to more evaporation of liquid molecules into gas bubbles based on LeChatelier 's principle.
 The fog is released through an electric solenoid valve to control timing and duration.
 When the solenoid valve is closed, the fog rapidly disperses in the air, ending the effect nearly instantaneously.
 This effect can be used for a variety of applications, including simulating geysers of steam, in place of pyrotechnics, or to create an instant opaque wall for a reveal or disappearance during magic acts.